signalfx/signalfx-agent/docs/smart-agent-next-steps.md

  - [Configuration Management Tools](#configuration-management-tools)
  - [Packages](#packages)

-## Install Smart Agent on Multiple Hosts
+## Install Smart Agent on multiple hosts

 ### Configuration management tools
 We support the following configuration management tools to automate the